 What most excites me is the ability to quantize the analog world we live in.
 By decentralizing these metrics in a publicly stored system, we can do some very cool data analysis.
 We can see if the aid given to Burundi can be categorized by source and destination.
 We can then see what works and what doesn’t.

 There are many clear applications for where Bitcoin – and the more important underlying technology – can greatly benefit the world.
-Most of the applications we have thought of closely parallel systems with which we are already familiar.
-The UNICEF problem could potentially be solved with Bitcoin wallets for the women in need of financial aid.
+Most of the applications we have considered closely parallel systems with which we are already familiar.
+The financial aid problem could potentially be solved with Bitcoin wallets for the women in need of financial aid.
 That’s not to presume that it’s a silver bullet, but it would create a very big difference in solving the problem.
 This example closely parallels some of the financial aid systems we currently use, but the distribution chain length and cost would be dramatically reduced.
 It is a more efficient version of what we already have.
 In many cases, efficiency to the point of being effective where it otherwise wouldn’t work.
 Reducing the distribution chain by 20 points of contact – to get to a family in need – is what it takes to be worthwhile.

 As far as the example with Burundi of A/B testing methods of aid, there is not much like that available to us.
 Most people have almost no experience crowd-auditing what works because there simply is not enough high-quality data.
 This may be bordering on the spooky for most people, but that’s because we’ve been conditioned.
 Our conditioning has told us that centralized organizations control the information, our privacy is under attack and not theirs.
 We now have the tool to flip that scenario.
 We can responsibly shine more light on the structural inefficiencies of the world, the corruption, violence, poverty, and attempts at sweeping this stuff under the rug.
 At the same time we can reduce the need for reductions in personal privacies.